Energiasalv successfully fulfills the three goals of the energy trilemma

 What are the economical impacts of the project?

-The Estonian PHES project will have a significant impact on the Estonian economy and solve challenges related to climate change,
+The Estonian PHS project will have a significant impact on the Estonian economy and solve challenges related to climate change,

 foremost by: